-NB: you can choose to add just a Facebook page rather than an account of you prefer.
+NB: you can choose to add just a Facebook page rather than a personal account if you prefer.
 Click the option under the Facebook Profile box.
-You can also add more profiles, such as LinkedIn, App.Net or a Google Plus page by following the “Accounts +” button in the top left corner of the screen:
+You can also add more profiles such as LinkedIn, Instagram or a Pinterest profile by clicking on the “Manage Social Accounts” button in the bottom right corner of the screen:

 Buffer is all about scheduling content at key times, so it’s important you set your profile up correctly.
-Select your timezone by filling out the location box.
-For example, type in “London – UK”.
+To set up your schedule click on “Settings” then “Posting Schedule”.
+Make sure that you’ve got the correct timezone set by filling in the “Timezone” box box.
+For example, type in “London – Europe”.

 It’s all very well to have your dates and times set up to post, but now you need content to share!
 Be sure to add the Buffer extension button to your internet tool bar.
 This is the simplest way of Buffering.
 Once you have found something you think is worth sharing, simply click on the extension button whilst on the page you wish to share, and then select the social network you want to share it to and select where in the queue you want it to go:

 You can always change the order your posts go out by managing them in the “Content” section of the tool bar:

 You can drag and drop content into the order you want it to published, or, if you’re feeling adventurous, you can shuffle content into a random order.

 Buffer comes complete with very basic analytics, even for the free plan.
 You can see how many people have clicked on your links for each network you publish to.
 This way, you can test which time gains you most engagement and always be sure to take advantage of it when scheduling future updates.